 If you’re trying to optimise one specific video, it’s best to make sure it’s the only video on the page and that it’s relevant to the surrounding content.
 For example, a video that focuses on food delivery would not make sense to be placed on a restaurant’s about page.
 Instead, place the food delivery video on a delivery or menu page.

 Keep in mind that you should not embed the same video in multiple places.
 Essentially, you’ll be competing with yourself.
-If the content on your page is relevant to the video, there’s no reason you should be placing the video elsewhere.
-Instead of embedding the video on multiple pages, you can always hyperlink keywords or phrases to other pages that are relevant.
+If the content on your page is relevant to the SEO video content, there’s no reason you should be placing the video elsewhere.
+Instead of embedding the SEO video content on multiple pages, you can always hyperlink keywords or phrases to other pages that are relevant.
 This tactic not only leads consumers to discover more pages on your website, but it helps with your link building strategy.
 You’ll see this tactic in many blogs or articles as businesses will try to lead readers to other sections of their sites.

 Get Help With Your SEO Optimisation Strategy

 Video optimisation for SEO is vital.
-When you use our tips to optimise your video content, you’ll start seeing your ranking and site visits improve each day.
+When you use our tips to optimise your SEO video content, you’ll start seeing your ranking and site visits improve each day.
 Remember, before you start doing anything with video, make sure you set your goals and choose your platforms appropriately.
-After that, you can dive into posting and optimising your content.
+After that, you can dive into posting and optimising your SEO video content.

-With video becoming more and more important to marketing strategies, you can’t overlook the benefits that video has to offer.
+With video becoming more and more important to marketing strategies, you can’t overlook the benefits that SEO video content has to offer.
 According to Social Media Week, viewers retain 95% more information when delivered via video vs. another content form.
 If you want to learn more or check out some of their other video statistics, click here.
 Any way you look at it, video is the latest marketing trend you’ll want to be a part of.

 However, you can’t half-heartedly include video in your strategy.
 Video marketing and optimisation take time and dedication to create and perfect.
-And with SEO is changing every day, it can be tough to keep up with all the updates pushed out while tending to every other part of your business.
+And with SEO changing every day, it can be tough to keep up with all the updates pushed out while tending to every other part of your business.

 There is good news — You don’t have to handle all of your marketing needs on your own!
 At Higher Ranking, we employ the knowledge experts your business can rely on to put you on the digital map.
-From SEO to mobile advertising and everything in between, our team is standing by to help.
+From SEO video content to mobile advertising and everything in between, our team is standing by to help.
 Check out some of our case studies to see for yourself what our team can do for your business.
 When you’re ready, contact us to start improving your online presence.